 - June 2017

-From 2002 to 2016, I rented an in-law apartment in Los Altos, an upscale Silicon Valley bedroom community.
-One reason I decided to leave California was the dramatic increase in real estate prices where I was living.
-According to Trulia, the median sales price of a condo in Los Altos is now approaching $1.5 million USD, an astonishing year-over-year increase of almost 100%.
-Affordability is a national problem.
+From 2002 to 2016, I rented a small apartment in Los Altos, an upscale Silicon Valley bedroom community.
+According to Trulia, the median sales price of a condo in this community is now approaching $1.5 million USD, and the median rent for a two-bedroom apartment is $4,500.
+Yikes!